AutoResearch/autora-core/examples/cylc-pip/README.md

-# Usage with Cylc workflow manager and conda
+# Usage with Cylc workflow manager and pip

 The command line interface can be used with workflow managers like cylc in virtualenv environments.